candy-kingdom/mints/README.md

 #### `Flag`

-`Flag` is a type annotation for flags.
+`Flag` is an annotation for flags.
 In CLI, flags are boolean arguments that represent a turned off or turned on behavior.
 Unlike positional ones, they could be specified in a command line only with a special syntax.